How to Dehydrate Vegetables

 dehydrating zucchini

-Frequently Asked Questions:
+Frequently Asked Questions

-Best Veggies for Chips:
+Best Vegetables for Chips:

-• Other good options: zucchini, kale, green beans, okra, eggplant, chickpeas
+• Other Good Options: Zucchini, kale, green beans, okra, eggplant, chickpeas

 Prep Tips: